The Girls of Llanbadarn

 An anonymous 19th century imaginary portrait of Dafydd ap Gwilym.

 "The Girls of Llanbadarn", or "The Ladies of Llanbadarn" (Welsh: Merched Llanbadarn), is a short, wryly humorous poem by the 14th-century Welsh poet Dafydd ap Gwilym, in which he mocks his own lack of success with the girls of his neighbourhood.
 Dafydd is widely seen as the greatest of the Welsh poets, and this is one of his best-known works.
 The poem cannot be precisely dated, but was perhaps written in the 1340s.

 Summary

 Dafydd curses the women of his parish, lamenting his lack of success with them.
 He ponders what flaw exists in him or them that none will meet him in the woods.
-Comparing himself to Garwÿ, he admits to always being in love with some girl but never winning her heart.
-He confesses that every Sunday, he sits in church, turning his head away from the congregation to stare at some girl.
+Comparing himself to Garwy, he admits to always being in love with some girl but never winning her heart.
+He confesses that every Sunday, he sits in church, turning his head away from the altar to stare at some girl.
 Dafydd imagines such a woman gossiping about his appearance and character with her friends.
 The poet ultimately concludes that he must abandon these pursuits and live as a hermit, since despite his persistent ogling, he remains without a girl.